ucsb-csw8/w22/faq.md

 * For PAs and CAs, you will see a checkmark to the right of the title for that activity, once the activity has been properly completed.
 * For LAs, you will see the score for how many tests for correctness of that lab have passed.
 Once you see 100%, you have effectively completed that lab.

+Note that after you complete the PAs, zyBook will remove your answers, which is supposed to help you come back and review.

+### How can we know our progress on zyBooks?

-You can also see the **overall completion** of _each_ of the zyBook activities when you are on the main page of the zyBook (the view that lists all chapters and their sections).
+You can also see the **overall completion** of _each_ of the zyBook activities when you are on the main page of the zyBook (the view that lists all chapters and their sections), which you can get to by clicking on the main title of the book `CMPSCW 8: Introduction to Computer...` at the top of the page, after `My library`.

 ✨ Pro Tip✨ : We recommend spending no more than 2 hours in a row reading through the sections and completing the activities in zyBooks.
 Your brain will get tired and will need a break.
 Trust us: even your prof cannot meaningfully work through this material for more than 2 hours, so save yourself some time and allow for at least a 30-minute break between the study sessions.

+### How many chances do we have for each question on zybooks?

+Related questions:
+* How many attempts do I have to submit zyBook activities?
+* Do we have unlimited attempts to submit our labs?

+You have unlimited attempts.
+You can also work on the problems after the deadline, but your progress will not count toward your score.

+### Should we wait to work on zybooks during lab?
+No, we recommend getting started on them as soon as you can, since we plan to release them at least a day early, so you can come prepared with questions.

+Note that you won't be solving _all_ labs during the lab session time.
+That time is dedicated to the specific breakout room activities, so you need to complete the rest of the labs on your own time, before the deadline.

+### Is the work in zyBooks graded for completion or accuracy?

+During the lab section, the breakout room activities are graded for completing enough code to pass at least one test.
+Afterward, just like the rest of the zybook activites, they are graded for accuracy.

+### Will we be tested on material in “optional” labs?
+No, the materials from those sections will not be on the main quiz.
+However, we might include it on the practice quiz.

 ---